tdiprima/threejs-playground/Code/Ales_Inferno/notes/Four Synchronized Image Viewers.md

 ### Only the last image (image4.jpg) is showing up on screen.
 I have 4 WebGLRenderers, 4 divs (one for each image), 4 Scenes, 4 texture loaders, etc.

-If only the last image is showing up on the screen, it's likely that you're not adding the other images to their respective scenes correctly.

-### Make sure that you're following these steps for each image:

-1. Create a `TextureLoader` object and use it to load the image file.
-2. Create a `MeshBasicMaterial` object and use the loaded texture as its `map` property.
-3. Create a `PlaneGeometry` object and a `Mesh` object using the material and geometry.
-4. Set the position and scale of the mesh so that it fits within the canvas for that image. &lt;&mdash; This is what was missing.
+Set the **position** and scale of the mesh so that it fits within the canvas for that image.
-5. Add the mesh to the scene for that image.

 ### How to create and add a mesh to a scene: